 Where a Looked After child is placed by a local authority in the area of Derby, notification must be made by the placing authority to Derby's Children's Social Care Services.

-The Education Service and the relevant Health Trust for the area in which the Looked After child is placed must also be notified.
+The Education Service and the relevant Clinical Commissioning Group (CCG) for the area in which the Looked After child is placed must also be notified.

 The notification will include the address where the child is placed.